-The Electoral Council is a central electoral committee, an advisory body and an information centre in the field of franchise, elections and referenda.
+The Electoral Council is a central electoral committee, an advisory body and an information centre in the field of franchise and elections.

 (On-screen title: The Electoral Council.
 People working in an office.
 Men and women at a table in a conference room.
 Cyclists pass an historic building behind which are modern ones.
 Melle Bakker:)

 (The Electoral Council is the central electoral committee for elections to the Senate and Lower House and of Dutch MEPs.)

 (On-screen text: Tasks.
 A woman holding a ballot paper walks over to a ballot box.)

 (We ensure elections run smoothly.
 We register parties' names and assess validity of lists of candidates, assigning each a list number on the ballot paper.)

 (Our most important task is determining election results.
 Based on which, we appoint the members of the Senate and the Lower House and the members of the European Parliament.)